Funding Public Service and Homeless Programs

 Health care and health care accessibility, legal services, youth services, case management services, fair housing activities, outreach and crisis assistance, services for the homeless and homelessness prevention activities, and fiduciary services.

 The majority of the County of Lancaster’s CDBG funds for public services have been spent on direct services to the following activities: housing, health, case management, legal services, and children and youth.
 The County prioritized the use of public service funds on housing and homeless related services.
 As part of this prioritization, the programs that do not address housing and homelessness are being phased out.
-No new application for programs that are not related to housing and homelessness will no longer be accepted.
+New applications for programs that are not related to housing and homelessness will no longer be accepted.

 The Emergency Solutions Grant (ESG) may fund programs that help persons experiencing homelessness to move quickly back into permanent housing.
 Eligible activities include rapid re-housing, emergency shelter, and homeless prevention.